21983/Prtfolio/portfolio-app/src/assets/md/hexgrid.md

 # hexgrid

 This is a project where i made a hexagongrid in unity C#.
 You can change the color of a hexagon by clicking on it.
+It's a simple project to learn how to make a grid out of hexagons.

 ## What did I do and learn?